pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_SAML_IDP_ENTITY_ID

-The ID by which this IDP is known to PactFlow
+The ID by which this IDP is known to Pactflow

 **Required:** if PACTFLOW_SAML_IDP_METADATA_URL is not set<br/>
 **More information:** https://github.com/omniauth/omniauth-saml#options<br/>